Wilton Harassment Lawyer

 What Are The Degrees of Harassment Someone Can Be Charged With?

 According to Connecticut General Statutes (C.G.S.) §53a-183, second-degree harassment entails a person knowingly and intentionally causing another person annoyance or alarm through a telephone call, written communication, or some form of electronic communication such as email.
-A person can also be charged with second-degree harassment for using obscene language over the phone to intentionally bother another person.
+A person can also be charged with this offense for using obscene language over the phone to intentionally bother another person.
+If the offense involves a threat of imminent physical harm or death, and the person who allegedly issues that threat has a prior record of at least one violent felony conviction, they may be charged with first-degree harassment under C.G.S. §53a-182b.
+A lawyer in Wilton could help someone accused of harassment.

 What Are The Potential Penalties Of A Conviction for Criminal Harassment?

-Since most instances of harassment are classified as harassment in the second degree, most harassment charges are prosecuted as class C misdemeanor offenses.
+Since most instances of this crime are classified as harassment in the second degree, most of these charges are prosecuted as class C misdemeanor offenses.
 Upon conviction for such a conviction, Connecticut state law allows the court to punish them with a fine of $500 and a jail sentence of three months at most.

 Conversely, first-degree harassment is considered a class D felony offense, which means associated penalties upon conviction are a great deal harsher.
 If a court elects to pursue the maximum allowable penalties for this offense, a conviction could land a defendant in prison for five years and force them to pay a $5,000 fine.